Cinematographer. Editor. Storyteller.

 In 2013, he began managing the Film Festival Distribution Team for the independent film “Saltwater,” There, he collaborated with the director at weekly meetings to coordinate the post-production workflow, as well as develop the film festival calendar to anticipate the costs, quantity, and frequency of suitable film festivals.

-In 2015, Erick majored in Cinema at San Francisco State University, where he wrote and directed The Light Iron Award winning thesis film “The Highwayman”—an official selection by SFIndyfest’s Another Hole in the Head Film Festival.
-In 2016, he produced the thesis film “Submergence.”
-The film, much of which was shot under water, went on to over 8 film festivals and won several awards including “Best of Fest” at both the Humbolt International Film Festival and Speechless Film Festival.
+In 2015, Erick majored in Cinema at San Francisco State University, where he wrote and directed The Light Iron Award-winning thesis film “The Highwayman”—an official selection by SFIndyfest’s Another Hole in the Head Film Festival.
+In 2018, Erick teamed up with his producer Nick Sanderson, to create a collectively owned video production company called Lemonbucket Studios, specializing in short-form content across a range of needs.

 Erick is currently the in-house Video Producer for the City of Foster City's social media outreach efforts.
-In his free time, he enjoys traveling and cooking.
+In his free time, he enjoys Star Wars, writing, traveling and cooking.

 Best Visual Style, Collective at the Coppola 2014